Skip to main content

 const internalMessage = internalMessages[index];

-toSign.storeUint(3, 8) // store mode of our internal transaction
+toSign.storeUint(3, 8) // store mode of our internal message

 toSign.storeRef(internalMessage) // store our internalMessage as a reference